bwc3252/EM_PE/README.md

 The integrator used for parameter estimation is implemented in RIFT.
 You can install it with pip: `$ pip3 install RIFT --user` or follow the instructions [here](https://github.com/oshaughn/research-projects-RIT/blob/master/INSTALL.md).

+Note: in its current form, the code expects a modified version of RIFT that's still in development.
+The standard installation of RIFT will most likely not currently work.

 Next, clone this repository:

 ```bash